 Each subject participated in 12 recording sessions in different conditions and with different cameras.
 Each of these sessions contains two video recordings: one true client access and one impostor attack.
 Five "frontal" (not necessarily directly frontal) face images have been extracted from each video recording.
-Sessions 1-4 contain data for the controlled condition, while sessions 5-8 and 9-12 respectively contain degraded and adverse conditions (see Fig. 1 for an example).
+Sessions 1-4 contain data for the controlled condition, while sessions 5-8 and 9-12 respectively contain degraded and adverse conditions (see Fig. 1); the latter two conditions differ from the controlled condition in terms of image quality, lighting and/or pose.

-Seven distinct configurations specify which images can be used for training and testing.
-The seven configurations are Matched Controlled (Mc), Matched Degraded (Md), Matched Adverse (Ma), Unmatched Degraded (Ud), Unmatched Adverse (Ua), Pooled test (P) and Grand test (G).
+Seven distinct configurations specify which images can be used for training and testing; the configurations are: Matched Controlled (Mc), Matched Degraded (Md), Matched Adverse (Ma), Unmatched Degraded (Ud), Unmatched Adverse (Ua), Pooled test (P) and Grand test (G).
 Table 1 describes the usage of different sessions in each configuration.

-We believe that the most realistic cases are when we train the system in controlled conditions and test it in different conditions; hence in this paper we only performed experiments with configurations Mc, Ud, Ua and P. This limitation to four different scenarios should make the results more readable and easier to interpret.

-Performance is measured in terms of Half Total Error Rate (HTER), defi ned as:
+We believe that the most realistic cases are when we train the system in controlled conditions and test it in different conditions; hence in this paper we only performed experiments with configurations Mc, Ud, Ua and P. This limitation to four different scenarios should make the results easier to interpret.
+Performance is measured in terms of Half Total Error Rate (HTER), defined as: